evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor/_index.md

 ## Performance

-The Volvo EX90 Twin Motor has a maximum power of 300 KW (408 hp/402 bhp) and a total torque of 770 nm (568 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 5.9 seconds and has a top speed of 180 km/h (112 mph).
+The Volvo EX90 Twin Motor delivers a solid performance with a maximum power of 300 kW (408 hp / 402 bhp) and a total torque of 770 Nm (568 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and reaches a top speed of 180 km/h (112 mph), making it competitive within its class.

 ## Battery, range, and charging